irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

     TM/interface volt.
 TM per interface volt.
 TS
     irfu-matlab's TSeries object/class.
+TSF
+    Threshold Saturation Flag.
+Bit for a sample that is set if the sample value exceeds thresholds.
+(Does not take context into account.)
 TTW
     TT2000 WOLS.
 Time format analogous to TT2000 but without leap seconds.
 UFV